hnky/blog/How-to-use-Cognitive-Services-and-containers.md

 ### The different options
 *Over view of the different options*

+### Generenic workflow
+- Create the resource in Azure
+- Get the endpoint
+- Get the API Key
+- Find the container for the service
+- Deploy the container
+- Use the container endpoint as you would use the api resource

 ### Run on you local Machine
 *Tutorial for local machine*